Rules of the Gainesville Municipal Court.

 7.1 Request for Trial:

 A request for a trial may be prior to or on the scheduled Initial Appearance Date.
-The request shall specify either a jury or bench trial setting.

-Upon making a request for trial, the Attorney of Record shall provide his name, office address, bar card number and telephone number.
+Upon making a request for trial, the Attorney of Record shall provide his/her name, office address, bar card number and telephone number.
 A pro se Defendant requesting a trial shall provide current work/home address and telephone numbers.

 7.2 Trial Docket: